testsigmahq/testsigma-docs/src/pages/docs/agent/soft-delete-agents.md

 4. The agent will move to the obsolete state.

 [[info | **NOTE**:]]
-| - You can restore an obsolete agent by navigating to Agents > Obsolete Agent and clicking Restore.s
+| - You can restore an obsolete agent by navigating to **Agents > Obsolete Agent** and clicking Restore.
 | - An agent in the obsolete state will not allow the user to execute tests.